Avatar Adventures – A Brighter Path to Successful Therapy

 “We’ve seen some amazing changes take place in a few weeks,” Jesch says.
-He’s worked with SLP therapists, ABA specialists, modeling and social stories professionals in clinic and classroom settings in his local area, with consistently positive results.
+He’s worked with SLP therapists, traditional specialists, modeling and social stories professionals in clinic and classroom settings in his local area, with consistently positive results.

 “I remember reading articles by Dr. Rosalind Picard in the ’90s, about how, one day, an avatar technology would be used to help those on the spectrum.
 When I managed to make it possible, it began a journey that I will never forget.
 Seeing how I’ve helped make a difference is so rewarding,” Jesch commented.

-Prior to the session, Jesch meets with the parent and the therapist to discuss the child’s situation, goals for intervention and likes/dislikes, so he has a background going into the call.
+Prior to the session, Jesch meets with the parent and the therapist to discuss the child’s situation, goals for support and likes/dislikes, so he has a background going into the call.
 Together, they choose the most appropriate character and plan the session to incorporate additional graphics and elements that will hold the child’s attention.

 If the parent wishes, the sessions can be recorded and viewed at a later date.
 The therapist can also observe them for measurements of change and improvement.
-They can be counted and measured under the criteria for the method of intervention used, as in the case of an SLP treatment.

 Jesch is offering Avatar Adventure sessions for $120 for four 25-minute sessions in a package that includes meetings with the parent and therapist, plus a ScreenRay HDMI device and a webcam (on loan with a $150 deposit – also available for purchase).
 The ScreenRay device eliminates the need for a computer and speakers and connects directly into the back of a TV or monitor.
-He is available for questions by contacting him via his website at https://invirtua.com

 The Invirtua 3D Digital Puppeteer technology was studied at Brigham Young University, and the results were published in late 2019, by Dr. Ryan Kellems, Special Education Program Coordinator – Counseling Psychology & Special Education, Brigham Young University.
 It has also been used at the Department of Speech Pathology and Audiology at the University of Nevada-Reno under Dr. Debra Vigil.